 Yes, please!
 If there is a way to get my kids to learn how to clean up their toys, please sign me up right now!
 I have tried everything and it just never seems to work.
 But turning off the screens really helped us keep things cleaner.
 At first, I focused on reminding them to clean up one thing before they took out the next because I knew things would get out of control fast if they didn’t.
 And within a few days, they miraculously stopped complaining about it and started doing it on their own.
 As a bonus today, my 5-year-old even put a new trash bag in our trash can without being prompted just because she noticed it needed one.
 Glorious!

 4. There were certain times and spaces where I really missed the screens.

 Ok, taking a 3-year-old boy to watch his sister’s ballet class and trying to keep him quiet and entertained without screens while also taking care of an 8-month old baby was NOT my favorite.
 Yes, we learned some lessons, and he ultimately found some fun and creative things to do.
 But I’m pretty sure I’m not going to try that one again.
 Enough said.

 5. Overall, life with no screens actually made life easier.

 Aside from that very unenjoyable ballet class, I was so surprised by how much easier life was with no screens.
 We played together, we did chores together, and my kids played beautifully on their own while I worked.
-And more importantly, I love the more long-term effects that are coming out of it – my kids are becoming more sensitive toward each other and more aware of each other’s needs.
-They are becoming great helpers, and their creativity feels like its growing by the hour.
+And more importantly, I love the long-term effects that are coming out of it – my kids are becoming more sensitive toward each other and more aware of each other’s needs.
+They are becoming great helpers, and their creativity feels like it’s growing by the hour.